-- Operational Overtime Costs.
-In support of efforts to enhance capabilities for detecting, deterring, disrupting, and preventing acts of terrorism, operational overtime costs are allowable for increased security measures at critical infrastructure sites.
-SHSP or UASI funds for organizational costs may be used to support select operational expenses associated with increased security measures at critical infrastructure sites in the following authorized categories: - Backfill and overtime expenses for staffing State or Major Urban Area fusion centers; - Hiring of contracted security for critical infrastructure sites; - Participation in Regional Resiliency Assessment Program (RRAP) activities; - Public safety overtime; - Title 32 or State Active Duty National Guard deployments to protect critical infrastructure sites, including all resources that are part of the standard National Guard deployment package (Note: Consumable costs, such as fuel expenses, are not allowed except as part of the standard National Guard deployment package); and - Increased border security activities in coordination with CBP.
+Operational Overtime Costs.
+In support of efforts to enhance capabilities for detecting, deterring, disrupting, and preventing acts of terrorism and other catastrophic events, operational overtime costs are allowable for increased protective security measures at critical infrastructure sites or other high-risk locations and to enhance public safety during mass gatherings and high-profile events.
+In that regard, HSGP Sub-Recipients are urged to consider using grant funding to support soft target preparedness activities.
+HSGP or UASI funds may be used to support select operational expenses associated with increased security measures in the authorized categories cited below:

+- Backfill and overtime expenses for staffing State or Major Urban Area fusion centers; - Hiring of contracted security for critical infrastructure sites;

+- Participation in Regional Resiliency Assessment Program (RRAP) activities;

+- Public safety overtime;

+- Title 32 or State Active Duty National Guard deployments to protect critical infrastructure sites, including all resources that are part of the standard National Guard deployment package (Note: Consumable costs, such as fuel expenses, are not allowed except as part of the standard National Guard deployment package);

+- Increased border security activities in coordination with CBP;

+- National Terrorism Advisory System;

+- National Security Events;

+- Special Event Assessment Rating (SEAR) Level 1 through 4 Events

+- States of Emergency;

+- National Critical Infrastructure Prioritization Program (NCIPP);

+- Directed Transit Patrols; and

+- Operational Support to a Federal Agency.